developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to specify a Transaction ID that identifies a collection of configurations that may be performed by submitting a collection of Managed Configurations in a Bundle to OemConfig for processing on a Zebra Android device.

 OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
-- OemConfig will only process Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
+- OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
 - The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
 - It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
 - While a Transaction ID value does not need to be truly unique, it should be different from any prior value recently used.